deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 No.

-Firstly, chatmail is fully interoperable with other e-mail servers, but does away with spam-checking and annoying rate-limits, and allows automated anonymous sign-up without asking any private data.
+Firstly, chatmail is a fully interoperable e-mail server, but does away with spam-checking and annoying rate-limits, and allows automated anonymous sign-up without asking any private data.